willhyper/resume/resume.md

 |-|-|-|

 ## Personal statement
 Years of industrial and academic experience in machine control, interface, and automation to bridge the physical and digital world.
 As a self-starter, incline to do data driven decision making; quick prototyping to enable iterating designs from collaborative feedbacks; skills to decouple large complex systems; experience in product definition, use cases, requirement analysis, test plan, postmortem documentation.
-Domain knowledge in system engineering, semiconductors, and medical optics.
+Domain knowledge in system engineering, semiconductors, medical optics, and optimization(mathematics).

 ## Computer skills
 Proficient in Python, Java, and Matlab.
 GIT, flask, microprocessor<sup>[1](#hardware)</sup>.

-## Active side projects
+## Active projects
 -	[An efficient complete enumerating algorithm to coin the strongly regular graph, a problem whose complexity grows as 2^(n^2/2).
 As of today, n=37 is proven existed but the structure is unknown; n=65 remains open.](https://github.com/willhyper/two_dist_set)

 ## [publications](https://scholar.google.com/citations?user=FxDwG_h5zo8C)